raharrasy/RL2019-BaseCodes/Exercise4/README.md

 Agents are equipped with a set of discrete actions.
 To move to adjacent grids, agents can use the `DRIBBLE_UP`,`DRIBBLE_DOWN`,`DRIBBLE_LEFT`, and `DRIBBLE_RIGHT` actions.
 Additionally, the `KICK` action enables the agents to shoot the ball towards the goal.

 ## Reward Functions
 Agents only receive non-zero rewards at the completion of each episode.
-In this case, a goal while an agent of the team successfully covers the opponent will result in a reward of **+1**.
+In this case, a goal while an agent of the team successfully covers the defending player will result in a reward of **+1**.
 However, if a ball-carrying agent occupies the same grid as the defending player, it will result in a penalty to both controlled agents.

 ## Environment Dynamics
 Environment transitions resulting from the actions are stochastic.
 For the dribbling actions, there will be a small probability for agents to end up dribbling into an adjacent (but wrong) grid cell.
 There is also some possibility of agents' kicks going wayward from the goal after executing the `KICK` action.
 This probability of kicking the ball depends on the location in the grid that the agent executes the `KICK` action from.